The four operations on perverse motives: Weights

 \subsection{Application of Bondarko's weight structures}

 Let $S$ be as in the previous subsection.
 We will now make use of Bondarko's Chow weight structure on $\DA_\ct(S)$.
 Let $\Chow(S)$ be the full subcategory of $\DA_\ct(S)$ whose objects are direct factors of finite direct sums of objects of the form $f_!\bbQ_X(d)[2d]$, with $f:X\ra S$ a proper morphism from a smooth $k$-scheme $X$ to $S$ and $d\in\bbZ$.
-Then, as shown in \cite[Theorem~3.3]{Hebert}, see also \cite[Theorem~2.1]{Bondarko}, there exists a unique weight structure on $\DA_\ct(S)$ with heart $\Chow(S)$ (see \cite[Definition~1.5]{Hebert} or \cite[Definition~1.5]{Bondarko} for the definition of a weight structure).
+Then, as shown by H\'ebert in \cite[Theorem~3.3]{Hebert}, and also by Bondarko in \cite[Theorem~2.1]{Bondarko}, there exists a unique weight structure on $\DA_\ct(S)$ with heart $\Chow(S)$ (see \cite[Definition~1.5]{Hebert} or \cite[Definition~1.5]{Bondarko} for the definition of a weight structure).

 In particular, for every object $K$ of $\DA_\ct(S)$, there exists an exact triangle $A\ra K\ra B\xra{+1}$ (not unique) such that $A$ (resp. $B$) is a direct factor of a successive extension of objects of $\Chow(S)[i]$ with $i\leq 0$ (resp. $i\geq 1$).